 HT 2017 Riskanalysis and risk management in the water sector (3 hec).
 DRICKS finished

 VT 2018 From Research to Policy for Sustainable Development (3 hec).
-DRICKS ongoing
+DRICKS finished

 VT 2018 Management for the water sector (3 hec).
-SWR/VA-teknik Södra open for registration
+SWR/VA-teknik Södra finished

-HT 2019 Modeling and uncertainty analysis (3 hec).
-VA-kluster Mälardalen
+HT 2019 Modeling and uncertainty analysis (3+2 hec).
+VA-kluster Mälardalen finished

 Application and admission to courses

 The courses within the Water Research School normally have a limited number of participants.
 Members of the research school will be given priority.
 As far as possible, each cluster will be given the same number of participants.
 The steering committee decides who are allowed to participate in the courses, this should normally be done two months before the course starts.
-If there still are vacancies left, other PhD students or members of the Swedish Water & Wastewater Association can also apply to the courses as long as they fulfil the requirements (normally a Master degree, or equivalent).
-A fee of 500 SEK will be charged for these students to cover the extra expenses.
+If there still are vacancies left, other PhD students, members of the Swedish Water & Wastewater Association or others working within the area of urban water sector can also apply to the courses as long as they fulfil the requirements (normally a Master degree, or equivalent).
+A course fee of 5000 SEK will be charged for professionals working in the water sector to cover the extra expenses.

 Courses are given free of charge to members of the research school.
-The Water Research School will pay travel costs (up to 3000 SEK per course) and accommodation (up to 500 SEK per night).
+The Water Research School will pay travel costs (up to 3000 SEK per course) and accommodation (up to 500 SEK per night) for members of the Water research school.
 If a student cancel their application without a valid reason within two months before the course start a fee of 2000 SEK will be charge unless the vacancy can be filled with another participant.